001. The story

-Raoul Silva, or whatever his real name is, was betrayed by M to the Chinese, who weren’t very nice to him or his teeth.
-Now he’s using t’internet to get back at his former employers with a series of elaborate and explosive means, that mostly involves him dressing up as a policeman, talking about rats and being a bit camp.
+Raoul Silva was betrayed by M to the Chinese, who weren’t very nice to him or his teeth.
+Now he’s using t’internet to get back at his former employers with a series of elaborate and explosive means, that mostly involves him dressing up as a policeman, talking about rats and chucking an entire tube train at Bond.
 Silent secondary baddie Patrice is mainly there to be chased a couple of times and to fall out of a window.

 003. The girls